Secrets of Sexual Attraction

 Puberty as Another Beginning

 In the past, prior to beauty pageants for young girls, puberty marked sexual awakening, at least for most boys.
-It appears that the spike in production of sex hormones not only develops secondary sexual characteristics like beards and breasts but also triggers sexual desire in the brain.
+It appears that the spike in the production of sex hormones not only develops secondary sexual characteristics like beards and breasts, but also triggers sexual desire in the brain.

 Girls are more precocious than boys by various indications and some elements of sexual behavior far precede puberty.
 Lowering of the eyelids and aversion of the gaze is a flirting gesture seen in very young girls (3).
 In societies where children have free sexual expression, girls are sexually active several years before boys and well before puberty (4).
 In general, though, it is likely that puberty triggers increased sexual attraction to the other gender in most girls as well as most boys.